Budget overstated public spending increases, says think tank

 The IFS also said the method of calculating inflation in the budget was likely to understate the impact it could have on public finances.

-Local government spending, for instance, increased by £540 million as a result of the pay deals offered earlier this year, the think tank said, meaning the quoted increase would actually be at least a 5% drop in the real spending on local government this year.
+Local government spending, for instance, increased by £260 million as a result of the pay deals offered earlier this year, the think tank said.

 As a result, real terms funding for devolved public services will be 1.6% lower next year than this year, not the touted 1.9% increase reported in the budget.